askonomm/dompa/README.md

 * To **update a node**, return the modified node.
 * To **keep a node unchanged**, return the original node.
 * To **remove a node**, return `nil`.
+* To **replace a node with many nodes on the same level**, return a [fragment node](#fragment-nodes), which will be replaced by its children during HTML transformation.

 -----